Some posts contain compensated links. Please read this disclaimer for more info.

 Greek Easter: Things To Do And Foods To Try During Easter In Greece

 One of the most heartfelt and special occasions within the Greek Orthodox Calendar is definitely Easter and the weeks leading to its celebration.
-Even more important than Christmas or New Year’s Day, Easter is a unique moment all over Greece, full of rituals, traditions, and stunning food.
+Even more important than Christmas or New Year’s Day, Easter is a unique moment throughout Greece, full of rituals, traditions, and incredible food.

 If you happen to visit the popular Balkan country during Easter, keep reading this article to discover all the things you didn’t know and that you shouldn’t miss during Easter in Greece.